simeononsecurity/simeononsecurity.ch/content/articles/hackthebox-vs-tryhackme-what-is-best/index.en.md

 - **Guidance and Support**: TryHackMe offers extensive **guidance** and **support** resources for users.
 Detailed **instructions** accompany each challenge, providing step-by-step guidance on how to approach and solve them.
 In addition, users can access **walkthroughs** and **video tutorials** that explain the solutions and offer additional insights.
 These resources help beginners overcome obstacles and gain a deeper understanding of the concepts presented.

-- **Real-World Applicability**: While TryHackMe's challenges are tailored for beginners, they are still designed to simulate **real-world cybersecurity scenarios**.
+- **Real-World Applicability**: While TryHackMe's challenges are tailored for beginners, they're still designed to simulate **real-world cybersecurity scenarios**.
 By completing the challenges, users develop practical skills that can be directly applied to real-world penetration testing and cybersecurity challenges.
 For instance, the **"Web Fundamentals"** room introduces web application security concepts, including common vulnerabilities like Cross-Site Scripting (XSS) and SQL injection, which are prevalent in real-world scenarios.

 Overall, TryHackMe provides an accessible and well-supported platform for individuals starting their journey in penetration testing.
 While the challenges may be less difficult than those found on HackTheBox, the focus on **building foundational skills** and the availability of **comprehensive guidance** make it an ideal choice for aspiring junior penetration testers.